athlohangade/conversational-ai-bot/rasa-bot/data/nlu.md

 - i want to get [support](support_type)
 - i [lost]{"entity": "support_type", "value": "support"} my card
 - someone has [stolen]{"entity": "support_type", "value": "support"} my card
+- A merchant wanted to charge a [surcharge](support_type) or fee to use my Mastercard.
+What should I do?
+- What should I do if the merchant [surcharge](support_type) was higher than I expected?
+- Someone called to offer a lower rate on my Mastercard but it seems to be a [scam]{"entity": "support_type", "value": "fraud"}.
+What should I do?
+- I believe [fraudulent]{"entity": "support_type", "value": "fraud"} purchases were made on my Mastercard.
+How do I report it?
+- I know who committed [fraud](support_type) on my Mastercard credit or debit card.
+How do I report it?
+- How do I report potential [fraud]?

 ## lookup:support_type
 lookup-files/search-lookup.txt